4 Ways to Save for Retirement When You Work in the Gig Economy (1440 x 600 px)

 Solo 401(k)

-A Solo 401(k) plan works just like an employer 401(k) plan, except it’s for one self-employed person.
-You can set up a plan for your side gig.
+A Solo 401(k) plan works just like an employer 401(k) plan, except it’s for one self-employed person, or in this situation, your side gig activity.
+The Solo 401(k) has very generous contribution limits, at $23,000 ($30,500 50 or older) in 2024.

 Simplified Employee Pension (SEP) IRA

-The SEP IRA is last on this list because it offers a very high contribution (and tax deduction) if you are a high income earning individual.
+The SEP IRA is last on this list because it offers a very high contribution (and tax deduction) if you are a high-income earning individual.
 The limit is calculated as a percentage of your earnings.
 This means that if your side gig is just getting off the ground, the nominal limit may be much lower than the others on this list.

-The maximum contribution you can make to a SEP IRA is 25% of your net business income up to $56,000 for 2019.
+The maximum contribution you can make to a SEP IRA is 25% of your net business income up to $69,000 for 2024.

 You can have a SEP IRA in combination with a plan from your primary employer.
-But once again, your total contributions to the two plans can’t exceed the contribution limits for a single plan ($56,000).
+But once again, your total contributions to the two plans can’t exceed the contribution limits for a single plan ($69,000).

 Choose One Plan and Open an Account